CrystalGRW: Generative Modeling of Crystal Structures with Targeted Properties via Geodesic Random Walks: Stable, unique, and novel structures

+The dataset contains 845,995 materials, merged from Alexandria and Material Projects databases.
+It is bigger than ALEX-MP-20 dataset which is screened for materials with $E_{\textrm{hull}} < 100$ meV and the number of atoms $\leq$ 20 atoms per unit cell.
+However, MatterGen evaluates novelty using ALEX-MP-ICSD dataset, which combines ALEX-MP with 117.7K disordered structures from the ICSD database--access to which requires a license.
+To generate crystal structures, we first sample the number of atoms per unit cell ($N$) from its empirical distribution in the ALEX-MP-20 dataset.
+Consequently, for the 10$^4$ generated structures, the distribution of $N$ closely matches that of the training set (Fig.~\ref{fig:alexmp20_stats}(a)).

-\section{Uniqueness and novelty}
+\subsection{Uniqueness and novelty}

-The similarity between two structures can be evaluated using \texttt{StructureMatcher} from the \texttt{pymatgen}, with tolerance parameters set to \texttt{ltol=0.2, stol=0.3, angle\_tol=5.0}, following MatterGen's setting \cite{Zeni2024mattergen}. \texttt{StructureMatcher} receives a pair of structures with the same compositions and determines the similarity of their lattice vectors and atomic positions within the Niggli cell.
+The similarity between two structures can be evaluated using \texttt{StructureMatcher} from the \texttt{pymatgen}, with tolerance parameters set to \texttt{ltol=0.2, stol=0.3, angle\_tol=5.0}, following MatterGen's setting \cite{Zeni2025mattergen}. \texttt{StructureMatcher} receives a pair of structures with the same compositions and determines the similarity of their lattice vectors and atomic positions within the Niggli cell.
 It also considers permutations of atoms within each of the two cells.

 To compute uniqueness, the similarities between every pair of structures in the generated set are evaluated.
 The number of similar pairs is then divided by the total number of structures in the generation set.
-For novelty, each structure in the generation set is compared with every structure in the MP-20 training set.
-The number of generated structures that are not similar to any structures in the MP-20 training set is then divided by the total number of generated structures.
+For novelty, each structure in the generation set is compared with every structure in the ALEX-MP dataset.
+The number of generated structures that are not similar to any structures in the ALEX-MP dataset is then divided by the total number of generated structures.